 Xylotene is highly effective in treating mouth ulcers due to its ability to target many of their causes:

-- it treats dry mouth by increasing saliva flow
+- it addresses dry mouth by increasing saliva flow

-- it combats harmful bacteria in the mouth such as streptococcus mutans (the bacteria mostly responsible for plaque/tooth decay and inflammatory gum disease)
+- it combats harmful bacteria in the mouth such as Streptococcus mutans (the bacteria most responsible for plaque/tooth decay and inflammatory gum disease)

 - it reduces the acidity of saliva

 - it fights Candida Albicans (oral fungal/yeast infection) by reducing its ability to stick to the oral mucosa

 Xylotene also gives rapid pain relief to mouth ulcers and prevents reoccurrence by treating the underlying causes.
 It can be used as a mouthwash (diluted in water, rinsed around the mouth for one minute and then gargled) or applied directly on a clean finger to affected areas in the mouth.
 It can be swallowed for added health benefits such as increasing calcium absorption in the gut where it also acts a prebiotic.